 - 1 cup powdered sugar or 1 1/4 cup, adjust to taste

 for the design on top

-- pine branch/sprig
+- 1 pine branch/sprig

-- cinnamon sticks
+- 2 cinnamon sticks

-- handful of fresh raspberries
+- 1/2 cup fresh raspberries

 - powdered sugar for dusting

-Add in the powdered sugar and beat while streaming in 2 tablespoons of cream.
+Add in the powdered sugar and whisk while streaming in 2 tablespoons of cream.
 If the frosting is too thick, add 2 more tablespoons of cream, or as needed.
 Whisk the cream long enough to get it slightly clumpy if you want to achieve the snowy effect.
 Otherwise, simply whisk until the frosting is thick and smooth.

 Place your first cake layer on a cake board or your cake stand.
 Smear (or pipe) a small bit of frosting along the rim of the cake layer.
 This will act as a border for your raspberry filling.

 Spoon raspberry sauce onto the center of the cake layer, spreading a thin layer with the back of the spoon, just until it reaches the frosting along the rim.
 The frosting acts as a barrier to keep the raspberry sauce from spilling over the edges.
 Place the second cake layer on top, then add a frosting border along the rim and raspberry sauce to the center like you just did with the first layer.

 Place the third cake layer on top, then use a rubber spatula to generously cover the top of the cake with mascarpone frosting and lightly smear the sides of the cake with your frosting too.
 Place your pine sprig onto the center of the cake, along with a couple of cinnamon sticks, and fresh raspberries.
 Refrigerate until ready to serve.